Aritraghoshdastidar/adaptive-backdoor-defense/docs/05_DETECTION_AND_VERIFICATION.md

 PDR at pr01; ICA-10D gives much better PDR at pr01 but a less clean silhouette trend.
 Not resolved here on purpose — pick one and document the reasoning before this feeds controller calibration (Stage D).

 ### What AC does NOT output

+#### AC severity floor at low poison counts
+- **Do not interpret `suspicious_fraction` or PCA-2D silhouette as severity-proportional below roughly n≈25 poisoned samples.** Across n=1→250, PCA-2D silhouette stays in a narrow 0.36–0.46 band while `suspicious_fraction` remains ~20–32%, indicating a baseline class sub-structure rather than poison-driven separation.
+- `PDR` (internal-only) is the only metric in this regime that tracks poison count at all, and even it increases only from 0.10% to 6.94% through n=250.
+- This low-count ablation should feed the controller calibration: do **not** calibrate τ1/τ2 against low-count silhouette values expecting them to track poison severity.

+### What AC does NOT output
 - ❌ Attack identity (BadNets vs Blended vs LC)